abehidek/abehidek/README.md

 **Hi there visitor**, name is Abe Guilherme Hidek, call me by `abe`.

-Currently working as an fullstack software engineer at Bosch.
-Interested in software enginnering, computer science, infra, self-hosting, FOSS and functional programming.
+A generalist currently working as an fullstack software engineer at Bosch, days off experimenting things with elixir, rust and self-hosting.

 also, creator of [MonkeyDevs](https://monkeydevs.org) developer community 🐒.